BenniG123/OpenCVLabJam/README.md

 [Here's some good info on haar cascade classifiers](http://docs.opencv.org/master/d7/d8b/tutorial_py_face_detection.html#gsc.tab=0).
 Face detection is a very advanced subject and using machine learning to recognize faces has been proven to be an effective solution.
 We are utilizing training done by professionals to help us.

 **Thankless Task:** Use haarcascade_eye.xml as a second classifier to detect eyes in the images given.
-Draw rectangles around the eyes.
+Draw rectangles around the both the eyes and faces.

+**Fun Extra:** All of the premade haarcascade classifier files are found where you installed opencv in opencv/data/haarcascades/.
+If you so choose, you can pick one of them and your own image and try to find

+## Video Stream Processing